Applications are to be submitted through AAPI online. The application must include the following:

 Occupational Health Services conducts Pre-Employment Drug Testing as required by the Medical Board and Mt.
 Sinai/Elmhurst Hospital rules.
 All applicants must be free of drugs (e.g., amphetamines, barbiturates).
 If an applicant is tested positive, supportive medical documentation must be provided before the applicant is negated for hire.

-The information in this prospectus is accurate as of its revision date July 2018.
+The information in this prospectus is accurate as of its revision date September, 2023.
 It represents the current offerings in our program.
-Because we are continuing to provide for new growth opportunities and because of possible changes in staff, the future program might not be exactly as described herein.
+Because we are continuing to provide for new growth opportunities and because of possible changes in staffing, the future program might not be exactly as described herein.
 We reserve the right to make changes in our program at any time, even though we can only revise this prospectus annually.
 We will be happy to inform applicants verbally of any recent changes at any time.

 It is our program’s policy, as well as that of our parent institutions, the Icahn School of Medicine at Mt.
 Sinai and the New York City Health and Hospitals Corporation, that all decisions regarding educational and employment opportunities and performance are made without discrimination because of race, sex, color, creed, age, national origin, disability, veteran status, marital status, or sexual orientation.